sensei-hacker/inavwiki/Howto:-CC3D-flight-controller,-minimOSD,-GPS-and-LTM-telemetry-for-fixed-wing.md

 - _inav_x.x.x_CC3D.hex_
 - _inav_x.x.x_CC3D_PPM1.hex_ (for  PPM input  on Pin 3 and RSSI_ADC  on Pin 8.
 See Board_CC3D document in /docs)

+You only can flash cc3d through FTDI and MainPort (USART1).
+Not usb, neither FlexiPort.

 Next, you can check [numerous guides](https://www.youtube.com/watch?v=eClp-YBeSms&t=0s) how to flash CC3D with third party firmware (Attention, you'll need a FTDI adapter for the purpose).
 Of course you need to specify the previously downloaded firmware for the flashing.

 ## 4. Basic settings